Car dashboard lights explained: what shouldn’t be ignored?

 Open boot or trunk light

-This light indicates that the trunk is opened.
-You can drive your car with an opened trunk but it’s better to close it before you lose your belongings.
+You can drive your car with an opened trunk, but it's better to close it before you lose your belongings.

 Open doors light